Ricardicus/recurrent-neural-net/README.md

 # Reccurent neural network

 This program will learn to produce text similar to the one that it has been training on using a recurrent neural network.
-Inspired by Andrej Karpathys <i>char-rnn</i>: https://github.com/karpathy/char-rnn
+Inspired by Andrej Karpathys <i>char-rnn</i>: https://github.com/karpathy/char-rnn but instead implemented in C to be used in more constrained environments.

 # How do I use it?